weavedb/weavedb/docs/docs/authentication/auth.md

 This will create a great UX for dapps where users only sign once for address linking (this is also instant) and dapp transactions are free, instant and automatic all thanks to [Bundlr](https://bundlr.network/) used underneath.

 ## Temporary Address for Auto-signing

+By generating a disposal address, dapp users won't be asked for a signature with a wallet popup every time they are to send a transaction.
+The disposal key stored in browser storage will auto-sign transactions.

 ### MetaMask (EVM)